mariloca/cs50_image-filter/README.md

 - *filter.c: main file.
 - *helpers.h: helper file provides function prototypes for the function I worked with.
 - *Makefile: specifies what should happen when we run a terminal command.
+- *images: contains sample '.bmp' images to test the program.
 - helpers.c: implementation of the functions declared in helpers.h.
 - *are files have been written by cs50.